• Skip to primary navigation

 Because there’s often vulnerability and intimacy involved in talking about writing, there will be no recordings.
 Thanks for holding space for your writing and for others’ writing as well.

 And, yes: you can join for the morning only.
-It’s important to be present for the first hour when we get to know who’s spending the day together.
-It’s no problem to drop in and out of the retreat after that first hour, though.
+It’s important to be present for the first hour when we co-create the container and get to know each other.
+It’s no problem to drop in and out after that first hour, though.
 I understand that there are always multiple tugs on our time and attention.

 What is the cost?

 Registration is offered on a sliding-scale basis, reflecting my commitments to accessibility and community care.
 It’s important both that I’m resourced to do this work and that no one is priced out of participating.
-Please pay what you can.
 If you are well-resourced, consider paying at the sustaining rate to keep this and other offerings open to anyone who finds them cost-prohibitive.

 Read the following descriptions of registration options, consider which fits your circumstances, and reach out with any questions.

-Register at this discounted rate if full-price registration isn’t accessible for you.
+Register at a discounted rate if full-price registration isn’t accessible for you.

 Register at this full-price rate if your career is financially sustaining.